Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-2/03-linear-modeling.md

 In a standard linear model, we assume that some *response* variable (*Y*) can be represented as a linear combination of a set of *predictors* (*X*, independent variables).
 In building a linear model, we estimate a set of *coefficients* that explain how the *predictors* are related to the *response*.
 We can use these *coefficients* for statistical inference to better understand which predictors are associated with our response, or for applying the model to new data where we wish to predict the response variable using only a set of predictors.

-Before reviewing out the statistical notation for a simple linear model, it can be useful to first consider the main components:
+Before reviewing the statistical notation for a simple linear model, it can be useful to first consider the main components:
 `response = predictor(s) + error`

-- **The *response*** is the dependent variable we wish to model based on some set of predictors
+- **The *response*** is the dependent variable we wish to model based on some set of predictors (*Y*)

-- **The *predictor(s)*** is the independent variable, or variables, that we wish to model as a linear combination of the response (this is usually what we are interested in for statistical inference and hypothesis testing)
+- **The *predictor(s)*** is the independent variable, or variables, that we wish to model as a linear combination of the response (this is usually what we are interested in for statistical inference and hypothesis testing) (*X*)

 - **The *error*** component represents the information not explained by the model, and exists since we know that no set of predictors will perfectly explain the response variable.
 These are often referred to as the *residuals* of the model.